paul-helleu/paulh-afk/README.md

-# Hi there 👋
+# 🖐 Hey 🖐

 #### I'm interested by Web3, blockchain technology, DApps and software development

-> I put the majority of my projects in public, you are free to be inspired or to contribute to these projects
+> I put the majority of my projects in public, you are free to be inspired or to contribute to these projects ✌